 - 1. OSHA.
 March 30, 1984.
 Industrial Hygiene Technical Manual.
-OSHA Instruction CPL 2-2.20A - 2.
-ACHIG TLVs and BEIs, 2002. - 3.
+OSHA Instruction CPL 2-2.20A. - 2.
+NIOSH Pocket Guide to Chemical Hazards, No. 97-140, (Current edition). - 3.
 NIOSH/OSHA/USCG/EPA.
 1985.
-Occupational Safety and Health Guidance Manual for Hazardous Waste Site Activities, U.S. Department of Health and Human Services, National Institute for Occupational Safety and Health, Cincinnati, OH.
+Occupational Safety and Health Guidance Manual for Hazardous Waste Site Activities, U.S. Department of Health and Human Services, National Institute for Occupational Safety and Health, Cincinnati, OH. - 4.
+United States Army Corps of Engineers (USACE) Engineering Manual (EM) 385-1-1, Safety and Health Requirements Manual, 3 November 2003; - 5.
+American Conference of Governmental Industrial Hygienist (ACGIH) 2007 Threshold Limit Values (TLVs) and Biological Exposure Indices;

-- 1. Approved Laboratory is a laboratory which participates in an approved Quality Assurance and Quality Control (QA/QC) Program and is accredited by the American Industrial Hygiene Association (AIHA). - 2.
-Breathing Zone (BZ) an imaginary hemisphere, forward of the shoulders, with a radius of six to nine inches. - 3.
-Direct Reading Instruments Instruments that provide real-time readings of the chemical or physical hazards to which a worker may be exposed. - 4.
-Personal Sampling The sampling to determine their exposure to chemical or physical hazards. - 5.
-Point Source Monitoring is conducted with the instrument intake placed near the potential contaminant source.
+Approved Laboratory - is a laboratory which participates in an approved Quality Assurance and Quality Control (QA/QC) Program and is accredited by the American Industrial Hygiene Association (AIHA).

+Breathing Zone (BZ) - an imaginary hemisphere, forward of the shoulders, with a radius of six to nine inches.

+Direct Reading Instruments - Instruments that provide real-time readings of the chemical or physical hazards to which a worker may be exposed.

+Personal Sampling - The sampling conducted to determine personnel exposure to chemical or physical hazards.

+Point Source Monitoring - is conducted with the instrument intake placed near the potential contaminant source.
 This type of monitoring gives an indication of the potential for the source to cause an over exposure or IDLH situation.

-- 6. Work Area Monitoring is conducted in the immediate work area where exposures are likely to be the highest.
-Monitoring is usually conducted in the breathing or hearing zones of the workers. - 7.
-Perimeter Monitoring involves sampling along the down wind perimeter of the Exclusion and/or Contamination Reduction Zones to determine if contaminants are migrating from the site. - 8.
-Hearing Zone (HZ) is the area around the head where noise monitoring is conducted.
+Work Area Monitoring - is conducted in the immediate work area where exposures are likely to be the highest.
+Monitoring is usually conducted in the breathing or hearing zones of the workers.

+Perimeter Monitoring - involves sampling along the down wind perimeter of the Exclusion and/or Contamination Reduction Zones to determine if contaminants are migrating from the site.

+Hearing Zone (HZ) - is the area around the head where noise monitoring is conducted.
 It is defined as an imaginary globe of one-foot radius surrounding the ears.

-The Project Manager (PM) is responsible for the overall implementation of this SOP for all PIKA projects.
-In this role, the PM will also be responsible for the management of the PIKA resources needed for the implementation of this SOP.
+The Project Manager (PM) is responsible for the overall implementation of this ESHP for PIKA projects to which the PM has been assigned and to which this ESHP applies.
+In this role, the PM will be responsible for the acquisition and management of the PIKA personnel, equipment and training resources needed to implement this ESHP.

-The Corporate Safety and Health Manager (CSHM) is responsible for the continued development of this SOP and for ensuring the proper implementation of its requirements.
-The CSHM is also responsible for the following:
+The Corporate Environmental Safety and Health Manager (CESHM) is responsible for the continued development of this ESHP and for determining the proper implementation of its requirements.
+The CESHM is also responsible for the following:

-- 1. Development of the SSMP to be incorporated in the SSHP; - 2.
-Providing consultation to and assisting the Site Safety and Health Officer (SSHO) with the selection and acquisition of monitoring and sampling equipment; - 3.
-Assisting the SSHO with the field implementation of the SSMP; - 4.
-Periodically reviewing new technologies to identify monitoring/sampling instruments or methods which could more effectively detect and quantify chemical or physical hazards; - 5.
-Periodically (every 30 45 days) inspecting site operations to ensure that monitoring activities comply with the SSMP; and - 6.
-Annually reviewing this SOP and providing updates as needed.
+- Development of the Site Sampling & Monitoring Plan (SSMP) to be incorporated in the SSHP; - Providing consultation to and assisting the Site Safety and Health Officer (SSHO) with the selection and acquisition of monitoring and sampling equipment; - Assisting the SSHO with the field implementation of the SSMP;

+- Periodically reviewing new technologies to identify monitoring/sampling instruments or methods which could more effectively detect and quantify chemical or physical hazards; - Periodically (every 30 45 days) inspecting site operations to determine if monitoring activities comply with the SSMP; and - Annually reviewing this ESHP and providing updates as needed.

-The SSHO is responsible for the field implementation of this SOP and the SSMP.
+The SSHO is responsible for the field implementation of this ESHP and the SSMP.
 To achieve this goal, the SSHO will also be responsible for the following:

-- 1. Acquiring, with assistance from the CSHM, the instruments and resources required for implementing the SSMP; - 2.
-Arranging for, or providing, training for PIKA personnel who will actively participate in conducting site monitoring;

-- 3. Conducting, or supervising PIKA personnel conducting, monitoring for chemical and physical hazards; - 4.
-Ensuring that all instruments and equipment used for site monitoring and sampling are inspected, calibrated and maintained according to manufacturer specifications; and - 5.
-Ensuring that monitoring data is accurately recorded on the PIKA Site Monitoring Log.
+- Acquiring, with assistance from the CESHM, the instruments and resources required for implementing the SSMP; - Arranging for, or providing, training for PIKA personnel who will actively participate in conducting site monitoring; - Conducting, or supervising PIKA personnel conducting, monitoring for chemical and physical hazards; - Ensuring that instruments and equipment used for site monitoring and sampling are inspected, calibrated and maintained according to manufacturer specifications; and - Ensuring that monitoring data is accurately recorded on the PIKA Site Monitoring Log.